vladmihailescu/Judge/README.md

 # Local Testing Judge

 Local IOI style Testing Judge.
 Can be used for offline programming contests or into backend of an online judge.
-Works on Windows, and it is not portable.
+Works on Windows for C and C++ sources, and it is not portable.

 Exemple: